 “As monetary authorities, the Reserve Bank of Zimbabwe is the custodian of public trust and has an obligation to safeguard the integrity of payment systems.

-Cryptocurrencies have strong linkages and interconnectedness with standard means of payments and trading applications and rely on much of the same institutional infrastructure that serves the overall financial system,” he said.
+Cryptocurrencies have strong linkages and interconnectedness with standard means of payments and trading applications like the Bitcoin loophole trading platform rely on much of the same institutional infrastructure that serves the overall financial system,” he said.

 In a separate statement, central bank governor John Mangudya warned the public against trading in cryptocurrencies.